-Rather than making one big cheesecake, we’re going to be making cheesecake bites.
+Rather than making one big cheesecake, I’m going to be making cheesecake bites.
 Personally, I like the bites more because it allows you to have several mini servings of a cheesecake.
 I find cheesecake to be pretty rich, so having a small bite of it is more preferable.

-Our Approach to a No Bake Cheesecake Bites
+My Approach to a No Bake Cheesecake Bites

 - Oreo crust